When to Consider Hospice Care

 • Social workers

-• Pain Relief: Hospice workers may administer additional medications to help reduce the pain caused by late-stage mesothelioma.
-Because of its ability to reduce breathing stress for patients with lung diseases, morphine is commonly prescribed to pleural mesothelioma patients.
+Additional medications can be given to help reduce late-stage mesothelioma pain.
+Because of its ability to reduce breathing stress for people with lung diseases like mesothelioma, morphine is commonly prescribed to pleural mesothelioma patients.
 Hospice can also offer alternative painkillers to reduce related discomfort.
-Doctors and nurses can review the medications a patient is taking to determine the most appropriate way to control pain.

-• End-of-Life Arrangements: Hospice professionals can help with end-of-life arrangements, such as wills and advance directives.
-Hospice also offers nondenominational spiritual counsel for patients who wish to participate.
-After a patient dies, the program continues to offer support groups, counseling and bereavement services to the family for an extended period of time.
+Hospice professionals can also help with end-of-life arrangements, such as wills and advance directives.
+Nondenominational spiritual counsel and support groups for patients who wish to participate are also offered.
+These programs continue to offer support groups, counseling and bereavement services to the family for an extended period of time after their loved one dies.

 Hospice nurse and mesothelioma patient